apache/cloudberry-site/docs/performance/use-columnar-compression.md

 # Use Column-Level Compression

-Cloudberry Database supports column-level compression, which reduces storage space by compressing specific columns.
+Apache Cloudberry supports column-level compression, which reduces storage space by compressing specific columns.
 In some cases, it can also improve query performance, especially when processing large-scale data.

 ## User scenarios